stsievert/salmon/docs/source/benchmarks/active.rst

 that less human responses are required to reach a particular accuracy.
 This might enable you to ask about more items.

 Let's compare using active and random sampling with Salmon.
-Below, we'll run simulations that provide evidence for the following points:
+Simulations have been run and have presented evidence that suggest the following claims are
+true:

-1. Salmon's active sampling requires **fewer** human responses than random sampling for crowdsourcing.
+1. Random sampling requires about **2–3× more human responses** than Salmon's active sampling.
-2. Salmon's active sampling works well regardless of the number of targets :math:`n`.
+2. Salmon's active sampling works well for any (practical) number of targets :math:`n`.
-3. Even if the **response rate is high,** Salmon performs (approximately) the same as random sampling.
+3. Even if **responses are received very quickly,** Salmon's active sampling (almost always) performs no worse than random sampling.

 First, let's walk through the experimental setup before detailing how Salmon's active sampling performs when compared with previous work.
 [2]_ Then, let's